holochain-gym/holochain-gym.github.io/docs/concepts/source-chain.md

 # Source Chain

 We already know that in a Holochain DHT, every agent is running its own node.
-In addition to storing their appropriate shard of the DHT, **each agent is also maintaining a linear history of each action that that agent has taken**.
+In addition to storing their appropriate shard of the DHT, **each agent is also maintaining a linear history of each action that agent has taken**.

 This is stored in the agent's node in the form of a hash-chain, with one element referencing the previous one.
 After that, that action gets published into the DHT, in which it will propagate and eventually made available for other agents to see.